 Section 998 of the said act provides that, "If any such assessment shall remain unpaid for the period of sixty days after the date of entry thereof in the said Record of Titles of Assessments, it shall be the duty of the officer authorized to collect and receive the amount of such assessment, to charge, collect and receive interest thereon at the rate of seven per centum per annum, to be calculated from the date of such entry to the date of payment."

-The above assessment is payable to the Collector of
+The above assessment is payable to the Collector of Assessments and Cityle to Assessment as December 1997.

 be calculated from the date of such entry to the date of payment."